 Guide for appealing a duty assessment

-There are three situations in which you might want to appeal a duty assessment.
-If you believe that the CBSA made an error in a Detailed Adjustment Statement (DAS) issued to you, that you or your agent overpaid Special Import Measures Act (SIMA) duties when calculating and paying your duties, or that a recent scope ruling applies to one of your past importations, you can ask the CBSA to review the transaction.
+After the payment due date, there are three situations in which you might want to appeal a duty assessment.
+If you believe that the CBSA made an error in a Statement of Adjustment (SOA) issued to you, that you or your agent overpaid Special Import Measures Act (SIMA) duties when calculating and paying your duties, or that a recent Scope ruling applies to one of your past importations, you can ask the CBSA to review the transaction.
 This is called a request for re-determination and is used when you are asking for a refund of SIMA duties.
 While the process to make a request under all three situations are very similar, there are additional requirements to be met when requesting a re-determination in order to apply a scope ruling.
 This Guide focuses on what is required to request a re-determination for the first two situations and additional instructions relating to applying a scope ruling are found at the end.

 Before submitting a request for re-determination, you must pay your SIMA duties.
 In your request, you must provide:

-- a written statement setting out the grounds on which you are requesting a re-determination;
+- a statement setting out the grounds on which you are requesting a re-determination

-- copies of the original Canada Customs Coding Form (Form B3), if available;
+- copies of the original Canada Customs Coding Form (Form B3), for pre-CARM transactions

 - copies of the Canadian Customs Invoice (or the commercial invoice)

-- proof of payment of SIMA duties (date stamped copy).
+- proof of payment of SIMA duties (date stamped copy), for pre-CARM transactions

 A request for a re-determination may cover: